MakieOrg/TopoPlots.jl/docs/src/index.md

 Find more documentation for `topoplot` in [Recipe for General TopoPlots](@ref).

 It also contains some more convenience methods for EEG data, which is explained in [EEG Topoplots](@ref).

+You can also use TopoPlots' interpolators as a simple interface to regrid irregular data.
+See [Interpolation](@ref) for more details.